zooniverse/ci-cd/README.md

 ```

 ### Build and push a Docker image to GHCR
 This is useful for ensuring that an image exists before a deploy & migrate.
 This example will build on every pull request update, but this workflow can also be used as a part of larger deploy jobs to avoid excessive building.
 You can also optionally add the `latest` tag (defaults to false) if you're updating on push to master.
+Extra build arguments can be specified with `build-args`, sent as a string.

 ```yaml
 name: Build and Push Image